instana/openapi/spec/descriptions/getAvailablePlugins.md

   }
 }'
 ```
-The above example retrieves all entity types
+The above example retrieves all entity types.